 Every woman's menstrual cycle, or period, is different.

 - On average, a woman's period occurs every 28 days.

 - Most women have cycles between 24 and 34 days apart.
 It usually lasts 4 to 7 days.

 - Young girls may get their periods anywhere from 21 to 45 days or more apart.

 - Women in their 40s will often notice their period occurring less often.

 About every month, the levels of female hormones in a woman's body rise and fall.
-Estrogen and progesterone are two very important hormones.
-These hormones play an important role in ovulation, the time when the ovaries release an egg.
+Estrogen and progesterone are two hormones that play an important role in ovulation.
+This is the time when the ovaries release an egg.

 Symptoms of dysfunctional uterine bleeding may include: